We check to identify any child missing education, including home visits and school attendance sweeps

-The Education Welfare Service (EWS) fulfils Somerset County Council's statutory responsibility in ensuring parents and carers have their child attend school.
+The Education Welfare Service (EWS) fulfils our statutory responsibility in ensuring parents and carers have their child in education.

 The EWS makes checks to identify any child missing from education.
 This may include home visits, school attendance sweeps, contacting known family members, liaising with Police and Housing Groups.

 In Somerset, Education Welfare Officers (EWOs) are responsible for carrying out these duties.
 Each school in Somerset has a named officer who can be contacted through the school.

 We issue Penalty Notices in conjunction with schools, to the parents or guardians of children who have missed school without authorisation and if parents want to query fines they should do so directly with the school.

 This includes any adult who has influence or control over the child in question; you may be the natural parent, step parent, grandparent or even older sibling (over 18 years) of the child.
 We take these details from the school records.
 If you believe you are not, or are no longer, the parent or guardian please contact the school in the first instance to check that they have the correct information in their records.

 Parents are required to ensure their child receives an education from the beginning of the term after their 5th birthday to the last Friday in June in the school year in which they have their 16th birthday.
 It is possible that you could receive a penalty notice after the end of the school attendance.
 This would relate back to a period when they were of statutory school age.

 If you believe the child was not of school age please discuss this with the school in the first instance.